If your child is absent from child care

 If your enrolment ends we won't pay CCS for any days after your child’s last physical attendance.
 You'll need to pay full fees for any absence days after the last day your child physically attends the service.

 Example 1 - when the child stops attending the service before their enrolment ends

 Ivana’s enrolled her child in day care until 12 April.
 Ivana lets the child care service know that she’s moving and her child’s last day will be on 29 March.
 The child care service tells Ivana she must continue to pay fees for the days she originally had booked.
 This is until 12 April.
 Ivana’s child physically attends day care for the last time on 29 March.
 We won’t pay CCS after this date.
 Ivana has to pay the full fees after 29 March until 12 April.

 Example 2 - when the child doesn’t attend on the last day of their enrolment

 Brad enrolled his child in day care until the end of the year.
 Brad’s child will attend the same day care next year but under a new enrolment.
 The last day of care under the current enrolment is 20 December.
 Brad’s child physically attends for the last time on 19 December.
 Brad may still have to pay fees for 20 December if required by the child care service.
 We won’t pay CCS for 20 December.

-You can read more about enrolments on the Department of Education and Training’s New Child Care Package - Frequently asked questions.
+You can read more about enrolments on the Department of Education's New Child Care Package - Frequently asked questions.
 If your child returns to the same service after a previous enrolment has ended, the service needs to both: